 2. Let your child’s creative juices flow at the Little Plaster House.
 Located in Norwest Business Park, they’re open most days for casual visits (just check their website and give them a call to make sure they’re not closed for a party).

 3. Visit an indoor play centre.
-We particularly like Wannabees in Hornsby as it’s way more than your average play centre, it’s a child size town with replica shops, amenities and props where kids can role play for hours on end.
-Read more about it here.
-There’s also Kids Play Land in Castle Hill at Castle Hill Indoor Sports Centre.
+There’s Kids Play Land in Castle Hill at Castle Hill Indoor Sports Centre.
 On weekdays it’s transformed into a soft play area for kids under 5 with games, toys, cars, riders, climbing tumbles, jumping castles and more.
-And there’s a cafe on site and for the month of June you can receive a free coffee!
-Others to check out are Croc’s Playcentre at Castle Hill or Marsden Park, Lollipops Playland & Cafe in Castle Hill, Chipmunks at Macquarie Centre and Candyland Playhouse in Vineyard.
+And there’s a cafe on site.
+Others to check out are Croc’s Playcentres at Rouse Hill, Castle Hill and Marsden Park.
+There’s also, Lollipops Playland & Cafe in Castle Hill, Chipmunks at Macquarie Centre and Candyland Playhouse in Vineyard.

 4. Burn off energy at one of the indoor trampoline arenas.
 Flip Out is located in the Hills District.
 Or check out Ultimate – a play centre and trampoline centre in one!
 Or go rock-climbing for something a little different.
 There are two options in Castle Hill – The Edge and Peak Pursuits.